compound-finance/comet/docs/README.md

 ### Get Supply Rate

-This function returns the supply rate APR as the decimal representation of a percentage scaled up by `10 ^ 18`.
+This function returns the per second supply rate as the decimal representation of a percentage scaled up by `10 ^ 18`.
 The formula for producing the supply rate is:

 ```
 ## If the Utilization is less than or equal to the Kink parameter